Financial-ML/Deep-Market-1/README.md

 ## Backtest

-Pull the Dataset for any symbol in any period of time in Forex market that contain the basic Features (open, high, low, close).
+in Backtest we test the model performance and measure the profit of the model in a specific period.

 ## Feature

-In Feature we calculate the machine learning Feature based on this research [(here)](http://www.wseas.us/e-library/conferences/2011/Penang/ACRE/ACRE-05.pdf).
+In Feature we calculate the Feature based on this research [(here)](http://www.wseas.us/e-library/conferences/2011/Penang/ACRE/ACRE-05.pdf).

-## MLT
+## MLP

-In Feature-Calculator we calculate the machine learning Feature based on this research [(here)](http://www.wseas.us/e-library/conferences/2011/Penang/ACRE/ACRE-05.pdf).
+Is a Deep Learning algorithm that we used to implement on our project to learn more a about it [(here)](https://en.wikipedia.org/wiki/Multilayer_perceptron).

 ## Data

-In Feature-Calculator we calculate the machine learning Feature based on this research [(here)](http://www.wseas.us/e-library/conferences/2011/Penang/ACRE/ACRE-05.pdf).
+In Data we extract the necessary data to feed it into the algorithm.